Milicogate

-Milicogate is a corruption scandal that implicates Chilean Army officers and funds.
-This scheme involves fraud and the misappropriation of public funds designated by the Secret Copper Law.
-The scandal was brought to light in 2015 through a story published by journalist Mauricio Weibel in The Clinic.
+Milicogate is a corruption scandal involving officers of the Chilean Army and the fraudulent misappropriation of public funds designated by the Secret Copper Law.
+The scandal was brought to light in 2015 through a series of stories published by journalist Mauricio Weibel in The Clinic.
 As of March 2019, investigations conducted by prosecutors revealed that at least 6.1 billion Chilean pesos had been embezzled.